abbasudo/laravel-purity/index.md

 > **Note**
 > if you are front-end developer and want to make queries in an API that uses this package head to [queries](#queries-and-javascript-examples) section

+> **Note**
+> If you are a front-end developer and want to make queries in an API that uses this package head to the [queries](#queries-and-javascript-examples) section

+> **Note**
+> Version 2 changed filter method read more at [upgrade guide](#upgrade-guide) section

 Laravel Purity is an elegant and efficient filtering and sorting package for Laravel, designed to simplify complex data filtering and sorting logic for eloquent queries.
-By simply adding `filter()` to your Eloquent query, you can add the ability for frontend users to apply filters based on url query string parameters like a breeze.
+By simply adding `filter()` to your Eloquent query, you can add the ability for frontend users to apply filters based on URL query string parameters like a breeze.

 Features :
+- Livewire support (v2)
+- Rename and restrict fields (v2)
 - Various filter methods
 - Simple installation and usage
 - Filter by relation columns